jimweller/aks-lab/README.md

 ### Common Issues

-1. **Terraform State Issues**: Ensure Azure storage account exists and you have proper permissions
+1. **OpenTofu State Issues**: Ensure Azure storage account exists and you have proper permissions
 2. **AKS Permissions**: Verify your Azure account has Contributor role on the subscription
 3. **Subnet Issues**: Check that subnet CIDRs don't overlap and have sufficient IP space
 4. **ACR Integration**: Ensure AKS managed identity has AcrPull role on the registry